zyx/manual/PluginLicensing.md

 You may also wish to sell your plugin on the [VCV Store](https://vcvrack.com/plugins.html).
 Some benefits of distributing your plugin on the VCV Store:
 - Most Rack users are already familiar with the VCV Store checkout system.
-- Plugin updates are automatically synchronized to users' Rack installations.
+- Plugin updates are automatically synchronized to users' computers.
 - VCV offers advanced technical support with the Rack SDK and DSP library.
 - You may supply VCV with either binary packages for Mac/Windows/Linux, or a source package which we will build for you.
 - Access to dashboard for managing customers' purchases and viewing real-time statistics.